-FFFF is the Facility Code, from Appendix A. The Facility Code will typically be
+FFFF is the Facility Code, from Appendix A. The Facility Code will typically be characters from Section 8.2.

 EEEE is the Equipment Functional Designation, which is comprised of 2 to 4

 NN(N)(N) is the Equipment Number.
 Select numbers consistent with the ranges in multiple pieces of equipment with a common equipment number.
 Generally, numbers are utilized for equipment in series, and letters for equipment in parallel.